sighupio/fury-kubernetes-on-premises/katalog/vsphere-cm/README.md

 ProviderID: vsphere://42049175-beac-93eb-b6cb-5a827184f1e3
 ```

-Now you cluster is ready run workloads.
+Now your cluster is ready to run workloads.